SumanKar-Rudra/Git-Scraper/README.md

 ### Git-Scraper
-It allows you to search sensitive credentials (Based on your keyward file) in Git repositories.
+## It allows you to search sensitive credentials (Based on your keyward file) in Git repositories and create a HTML report

 ### A multithreaded Git credential scraping tool......
 ### Tested on GitHub,GitLab and gerrit